12ian34/rattata/README.md

 git clone https://github.com/12ian34/rattata.git
 cd rattata
-pip install -r requirements.txt python ra-ticket-resale-watch.py
+pip install -r requirements.txt export TWILIO_SID="<your twilio SID>" export MY_NUMBER="<your mobile number with the plus sign and international prefix>" export TWILIO_AUTH_TOKEN="<your twilio auth token>" export TWILIO_NUMBER="<your twilio virtual mobile number" python ra-ticket-resale-watch.py
 ```
 then, enter full resident advisor url in the input field provided and press `Return` and await the SMS from your Twilio phone number to your personal phone number when a ticket becomes available!
-Remember that for as long as the script is running whilst at least one resale ticket is available, you will be sent up to three texts, after which the script will exit and must be re-run if you still require a ticket.
+Remember that for as long as the script is running whilst at least one resale ticket is available, you will be sent up to three texts at hourly intervals, after which the script will exit and must be re-run if you still require a ticket.

 ## Future work